Northern provinces - Introduction

 In total a mere 4,000 men had to defend the entire north.
 A little more than the equivalent of 5 battalions.
 In order to be able to compare this very modest force to the requirements of those days: in the main defence lines of the Dutch army the standard front-width of one battalion had been determined to be 1 km.
 In other words, almost one man per metre.
 The width of the front of the Q-line alone was over 25 kilometres.
 Bearing in mind that four lines had to be defended by 4,000 men, one could easily predict the odds ...

-Navy force
+Navy forces

 The bigger units were supposed to patrol the eastern shore of the IJsselmeer in order to prevent the Germans of crossing the large lake to the west.
 The east shore had a total length of over 120 km from Apeldoorn to Kornwerderzand.
 The west and southwestern shores were guarded by small sloops that had only one or two heavy machineguns on board.
 The distance to cover from Den Oever to Amsterdam alone was 80 km.
 The leg from Amsterdam to Apeldoorn another 30 clicks.